devonapple/ergo_wiki/Node-Configuration-File.md

 In section `ergo.node` it is possible to configure parameters of the node regime.

 Use `enable` parameter to enable or disable block generation on the node.
-By default, it's disable.
+By default, it's disabled.

-Disabled `offlineGeneration` parameter will start mining as soon as it connects to the first peer in the P2P network.
+Node with disabled `offlineGeneration` parameter will start mining as soon as it connects to the first peer in the P2P network.
 Setting this parameter to `true` will enable off-line generation.

-Using `miningDelay` parameter you tune your node's mining delay after finding a new block.
+Using `miningDelay` parameter you can tune your node's mining delay after finding a new block.

 ### TODO other parameters